The main sources of real estate law are as follows:

 VAT is levied at a rate of 10% on the transfer of a building; a transferor must collect 10% of the transfer price of the building as VAT from a transferee (ie, 10% VAT is payable on the transfer price).
 However, no VAT is imposed on a transfer of land, as it is exempt from taxation.
 In the case of a comprehensive transfer of a business, including all rights and obligations therein, no VAT is imposed on the transfer of the business, even if the transferred assets include a building.

-Although the exemption of the acquisition tax applicable to REITs, REFs and PFVs was rescinded on 31 December 2014, there are still other tax benefits.
+Although the exemption from acquisition tax applicable to REITs, REFs and PFVs was rescinded on 31 December 2014, there are still other tax benefits.
 If an investment vehicle such as a REIT or a PFV distributes 90% or more of its distributable income as dividends, the disbursed dividend amount may be deducted from the income calculated for the relevant business year.
-An REF is not a pass-through entity and thus not a taxable entity.
+An REF is a pass-through entity and thus, not a taxable entity.
 Such investment vehicle is also exempt from the tripling of the acquisition tax or the corporate registration tax in an overpopulated control area such as Seoul Metropolitan City.

 If a corporate entity occupies business premises where it continuously conducts business, with its employees working there and its facilities installed at the location, the business owner registered in the tax ledger must pay the property tax portion within the resident tax in the amount of KRW250 per square metre of gross floor area of the business premises.
 If the owner of the building where the business premises are located is not the business owner, then the owner of such building may become liable for secondary tax liabilities.
 However, any business premises with an area under 330 square metres is tax exempt.